rehierl/abstract-properties/10-2-setups-of-sets/1-2-definitions.md

 Note that a root set may or may not be a source set.
 Likewise, a leaf set may or may not be a sink set.
 That is because root sets and leaf sets may both be disconnected.
 A disconnected set may thus be considered a root and a leaf.

+Note that any partial setup (T1) always has **one or more root sets**.
+That is because (1) a setup that has only a single set, has that set as its only root.
+Furthermore, (2) the addition of a new set to the setup, in such a way that it still satisfies all requirements, will (2.1) add a new root (if that new set is disjoint to all pre-existing sets), (2.2) turn one or more root sets into non-root sets (if these root sets are subsets to the new set), or (2.3) add the new set as a new descendant to a pre-existing root.

 <!-- ======================================================================= -->
 ## ancestors, descendants (of S/s)